- Overall poverty rate

 The work of community foundations already connects to many of the 17 SDGs.
 As part of an international philanthropic movement, community foundations have an opportunity to further leverage our knowledge, partners and activities such as Vital Signs in common purpose with others — connecting our efforts locally to a broader vision to improve the world around us.

-Hover over the 17 Global Goals below to see how each target relates the Vital Signs framework and its indicators.
+We have highlighted the 17 Global Goals below to show how each target relates the Vital Signs framework and its indicators.